-The sufficiency of explanation to excuse his delay is not at issue, although we find it not entirely unpersuasive.
-What is at issue is the fact that the embassy, had a legal duty to inform of his right of appeal and that they did not perform that duty.
+The sufficiency of W.'s explanation to excuse his delay is not at issue, although we find it not entirely unpersuasive.
+What is at issue is the fact that the Department and its agent, the Embassy, had a legal duty to inform W. of his right of appeal and that they did not perform that duty.
 Furthermore, we perceive no prejudice to the Department in the premises.
 We therefore consider the appeal timely, and now proceed to consider the merits.